 Mugwort and Wormwood are both perennial herbs that can grow up to six feet tall and have silvery-green leaves with a bitter taste.
 They also have similar-looking flowers that bloom in late summer and early fall.
 However, there are some key differences between the two plants that can help with identification.

 Mugwort leaves are green on the top and white underneath, while Wormwood leaves have a silvery top and bottom.
-Mugwort leaves also have pointed tips and purplish stems, while Wormwood leaves are more finely divided and have a gray-green color.
+Mugwort leaves also have pointed tips and purplish stems, while Wormwood leaves are more finely divided and have a grey-green color.
 Another way to tell the difference between the two plants is by their flowers.
 Mugwort has small, reddish-brown flowers that grow in clusters, while Wormwood has yellow-green flowers that grow in small, ball-shaped clusters.

 Misidentification can lead to serious consequences, as both Mugwort and Wormwood contain toxic compounds that can cause health problems if ingested.
 Mugwort contains thujone, which can cause seizures and other neurological problems if consumed in large amounts.
 Wormwood contains absinthin and thujone, which can cause hallucinations, seizures, and even death if consumed in large amounts.